Ros Jones: Career

 Jones served as Civic mayor of Doncaster in 2009–10.

 Jones was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to local government.

 In the 2018 World Mayor prize, Jones came runner up.

-Jones retained her Mayor of Doncaster position in the 2021 election.
+Jones retained her Mayor of Doncaster position in the election of 2021.
+In the 2025 Doncaster mayoral election, she narrowly won re-election by 698 votes over the Reform UK candidate.
+After winning she criticised the government of Keir Starmer.

 Personal life

 Jones lives in Norton, Doncaster.
 She is the widow of Alan Jones, who was a Labour councillor for Norton and Askern until his death in August 2016.
 They married in 1977 in Doncaster and have a daughter born in October 1985.